 “Safe?”
 Elaine follows the man’s lead more from confusion than obedience.
 “I’m perfectly fine,” she assures him.
-Now she stops beside the fallen trunk, yanks her hand free.
+Now she stops beside the fallen trunk, yanks her hand free of his.
 She looks around cautiously.
 There could be more trolls anywhere within the dense vegetation.
 Frowning, she rubs her wrist.
 “We should be helping the others.”

 Jerrold watches her, eyes narrowed.
 “You’ll be safer here.”